alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-05/05-03-lesson-02-good-shepherd/05-03-lesson-02-good-shepherd.md

 \
 Show other foods that babies eat, such as vegetables and fruit.
 Say: **Jesus made good food for us to eat.**

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-02-04-jesus-good-shepherd-grass.mp3] Jesus Is the Good Shepherd (verse 1: grass).
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-02-04-jesus-good-shepherd-grass.mp3] Jesus Is the Good Shepherd (verse 1: grass). {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}

 **^[WATER]({"style":{"text":{"color": "#a65726"}}})**\
 Pour water from one cup to another.
 Have babies touch the water with the help of their parents.
 Show the toy sheep walking to the “water.”
 Parents may like to give water to their babies who are older than 6 months.
 Say: **Sheep need to drink water.
 The shepherd takes them to a place with fresh water to drink.
 Let’s take our sheep to drink**.
 Toddlers can take the toy sheep to “drink” some water, or the teacher can model this.